wallarm/product-documentation/docs/4.0/updating-migrating/ingress-controller.md

     curl http://<INGRESS_CONTROLLER_IP>/?id='or+1=1--a-<script>prompt(1)</script>'
     ```

-    If the filtering node is working in the `block` mode, the code `403 Forbidden` will be returned in response to the request and attacks will be displayed in Wallarm Console → **Nodes**.
+    If the filtering node is working in the `block` mode, the code `403 Forbidden` will be returned in response to the request and attacks will be displayed in Wallarm Console → **Events**.

 ## Step 8: Customize the Ingress annotations according to the released changes